 The Model 168 is supported by OS/VS1, OS/VS2, and VM/370, as well as OS/MFT and OS/MVT.
-The MP Model 168 system, when operating in MP mode, is supported by OS/VS2 Releases 2 and 3.
+The Model 168 multiprocessing system, when operating in MP mode, is supported by OS/VS2 Releases 2 and 3.
+The Model 168 attached processor system is supported by the latest level of OS/VS2 Release 3.

-The System/370 version of the Model 195 (Figure 6-9), while retaining the advanced architecture and programming support of the System/360 version, incorporates System/370 characteristics and features such as the expanded instruction set, the time-of-day clock, and the control registers.
+The System/370 version of the Model 195 (Figure 6-9), while retaining the advanced architecture and programming support of the System/360 version, incorporates System/ 370 characteristics and features such as the expanded instruction set, the time-of-day clock, and the control registers.